| Don't like ads? | No ads |

 It turns out that Cascade Hollow was producing a rye whiskey after all when news of their collaboration with Leopold was first announced.
 Apparently, the chief strategists for Dickel deemed their own rye whiskey unworthy of being bottled under any of their labels.

 My speculation why that is revolves around Diageo and their contract with MGP and how each side doesn’t want to leave this lucrative contract they’ve had going on for many years now.
-So in the meantime, Cascade Hollow has been learning how to distill their own rye whiskey and then selling it off to various barrel brokers (middlemen who buy and sell barrels of whiskey to non-distiller producers (NDPs)).
+So in the meantime, Cascade Hollow has been learning how to distill their own rye whiskey and then selling it off to various barrel brokers (middlemen who buy and sell barrels of whiskey to non-distiller producers).

 I’ve already seen sourced Tennesse rye whiskey show up in various products (to include Barrell Craft Spirits) for a few years now and assumed that it was being incorrectly labeled.
 Now we finally know the truth.

 Not much is known about this Dickel rye whiskey except that it’s made on a column still (which is what Dickel Tennessee Whiskey/bourbon is made on).
 I think it’s safe to assume that it is charcoal filtered using the Lincoln County Process before entering the barrel and that the barrel entry proof is the same 115 proof that Dickel uses.
+The mash bill is even said to be 95% rye, 5% malted barley (just like MGP uses)

 The story behind this collaboration is that the guys at Leopold learned that, historically, the three-chamber rye whiskey from the early 1900s was usually cut with a lighter column still rye whiskey to suit the tastes of the time.
+This is what guided them to collaborate with Dickel and their rye whiskey since it has a very light body and was distilled on a column still as well.

 So enough talking, let’s get down to tasting.
 I tried this neat in a glencairn.